skojaku/degree-corrected-link-prediction-benchmark/README.md

 - CUDA: 12.1
 - Python: 3.11

+All code are provided in the `reproduction/` directory.
 The expected execution time varies depending on the computational resources.
 With our machine equipped with 8 NVIDIA V100 GPUs and 64 CPUs, the execution time for the entire workflow, including the robustness analysis, is approximately one week.

 ## Data

 We provide the source of the network data in the edge list format at [FigShare](https://figshare.com/projects/Implicit_degree_bias_in_the_link_prediction_task/205432).
 The edge list is a CSV file with 2 columns representing the source and destination nodes of the network.
-Download the data and place it in the `data/raw` directory.
+Download the data and place it in the `reproduction/data/raw` directory.

 ## Installing the packages